 Tengku Ngah, Tengku Ida Sofina (2009) Preparation and properties of proton exchange membrane based on poly(vinylidene fluoride) by radiation-induced grafting.
-Masters thesis, Universiti Teknologi Malaysia, Faculty of Chemical and Natural Resource Engineering.
+Masters thesis, Universiti Teknologi Malaysia, Faculty of Chemical and Natural Resources Engineering.

 PDF (Full Text)